cloudnativetrainings/trainings/kkp_fundamentals/03-master-dns-setup/README.md

 ![Kubermatic Login](../.pics/k8c_login.png)

 Now try to create a project `student-XX`.
-Before we can create cluster, we need to setup a `Seed` object for the Kubermatic seed cluster, which we will do in a next chapter.
+Before we can create cluster, we need to setup a `Seed` object for the Kubermatic seed cluster which we will do in a next chapter.

 ![Kubermatic Project](../.pics/k8c_project.png)